ArvindKarthi/react-hello-world/README.md

 #### The application would be successfully opened in your default browser window to display hello world.
 ## To use the Label and TextField component follow the below steps,
 ### Step 1:
-#### If incase you're inneed of TextField component without label you can use the following syntax,
+#### To use TextField component without label you can use the following syntax,
 ```
 function App(){
   const attributes = {
     type:"type of field",
     name:"name of the field",
-    size:"size of the field to dynamic styling",
+    size:"size of the field to dynamic styling", //allows to dynamically style the text field component.
     placeholder:"to mention what this field takes as input"
   }
   return (